Capital Gains Tax on Real Estate and Home Sales

 When selling your home or a rental property at a gain, there are important capital gains tax rules to keep in mind.

-Knowing the rules for capital gains tax on real estate and home sales is important.
-Although the residential real estate market has been up and down lately, your property has likely increased in value since you purchased it.
-Eventually, when you dispose of the property, either voluntarily or involuntarily, you'll need to determine the federal income tax consequences concerning that built-in appreciation.
+Knowing the rules for capital gains tax on residential real estate and home sales is important, especially since your property has likely increased in value since you purchased it.
+Eventually, when you dispose of the property, either voluntarily or involuntarily, you'll need to determine the federal income tax consequences of that built-in appreciation, including some important situations in which your gain might be tax-free or otherwise deferred.

 Perhaps you want to sell your main home, vacation home, or residential rental property that you own.
 Or you might, unfortunately, be experiencing financial trouble and are considering negotiating a short sale of your home with the bank.
-Other people may have had their homes destroyed in a wildfire, hurricane, or other natural disaster.
+Other people may have had their homes destroyed in a wildfire, hurricane, tornado, torrential storm or other federally declared disaster.
 You certainly don’t want to be hit with a larger-than-necessary tax bill.

-Continue reading to find out how your capital gains may be taxed (or not) in different situations, including a couple of ways to defer a potential capital gains tax hit.
+Continue reading to find out how your capital gains may be taxed (or not) in different situations, including a few ways to defer a potential capital gains tax hit.

 Sign up for Kiplinger’s Free E-Newsletters